This article was first published in September 2017 and it constantly being updated with the latest information. The last update was in November 2019.

 Na Tcha Temple

 UNESCO-listed Na Cha Temple is usually mentioned as the best symbol of the Sino-Portuguese past of Macau.
-The small temple measuring only eight by four meters, sits right next to the famous and econic Ruins of the Church of St Paul.
-The temple was built around 1888 to the child god of war to call for the end of the plague that threatened Macau at the time.
-The temple is open from 8am to 6pm.
+The small temple measuring only eight by four meters, sits right next to the iconic Ruins of the Church of St Paul, the most famous attraction in Macau.

 St Joseph’s Seminary and church